khanx169/hal_tutorial/README.md

 # Intro.

 This tutorial covers the basics of Deep Learning with Convolutional Neural Nets.
-The tutorial is broken into three notebooks:
+The tutorial is broken into three notebooks.
+The topics covered in each notebook are:

 1. **Intro.ipynb**:

+      - *Linear Regression* as _single layer, single neuron model_ to motivate the introduction of Neural Networks as Universal Approximators that are modeled as collections of neurons connected in an acyclic graph
+      - _Convolutions_ and examples of simple _image filters_ to motivate the construction of _Convolutionlal Neural Networks._
+      - Loss/Error functions, Gradient Decent, Backpropagation, etc

 2. **Mnist.ipynb**:

+    - Visualizing Data
+    - Constructing simple Convolutional Neural Networks
+    - Training and Inference
+    - Visualizing/Interpreting trained Neural Nets

 3. **CIFAR-10.ipynb**:

+    - Data Generators
+    - Overfitting
+    - Data Augmentation